silentium-lab/silentium/README.md

 The idea for the project was born from the ideas of eolang and was inspired by this paper, 𝜑-calculus: https://arxiv.org/pdf/2111.13384

+## Difference from eolang

+Unlike eolang, where the program starts working at the moment when some method receives data, which is called dataization, Silentium starts executing the program at the moment when a guest comes to the information source, requesting data, this difference allows the Silentium library to work on top of JavaScript events, creating abstractions of information around some event models.